stampit-org/stampit/docs/API.md

 Also available as `import {FUNCTION} from 'stampit'` or `const {FUNCTION} = require('stampit')`.

-All return a new stamp.
+All return a new stamp exactly as the `stamp.*` methods above.

 * stampit.methods()
 * stampit.props()